 - Fresh Herbs: Really, any fresh herb goes great with mushrooms!
 I like thyme and parsley.
 Rosemary, oregano, tarragon, or basil are good choices, too.

 - Salt and Pepper: No fancy spices here, just simple kosher salt and freshly ground black pepper.

 Turn your air fryer on and get it preheating.
 Don’t worry if you forget to preheat it.
 I find that air fryers preheat so quickly that it actually doesn’t make a whole lot of difference.

 Combine all the ingredients in a large bowl, mixing well.

 Put the mushroom mixture in the basket of your air fryer and set the timer for six minutes.

 Stir or shake the mushrooms, and air fry for another six to eight minutes.

 The mushrooms should be golden brown and tender.

 Garnish with more fresh parsley, if you like, and serve immediately.

 Whew, that’s a great question!
 There are so many models available now.
 Choose an air fryer that best fits your life style.
 One or two people in your household?
 A 2-3 quart air fryer is probably best.
 If you cook for larger groups, a 4-6 quart air fryer is better, that is, if you have room to store it.
-I did a lot of online research before choosing my air fryer and I love it.

 There are a few foods that don’t turn out well in an air fryer.
 Really large cuts of meat like a whole roast or a whole chicken overcrowd the air fryer and don’t cook evenly unless you have a really large model.
 Foods with a wet batter can be a problem because the batter drips off.
 Greens like kale or spinach, or flaky herbs tend to fly around inside the air fryer.
 Popcorn isn’t a great idea either.